emmahoggett/Project1_ML/README.md

 ### Prerequisites
 A train data and a testing data, where the results are unknown, are needed in `.csv` format.
 These data are available on the [Resources](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/dataset_files) of AIcrowd platform.
-Both files should be in a folder named `data` to run properly the code.
+Both files should be placed in a folder named `data` to run properly the code.

 To avoid dysfunctions, the code need the files:
 * `implementation.py`